sylvainlavoie/WixAutoHarvest/examples/ConsoleApplication1/readme.md

 # Description
-This is a simple example of console application packaged to MSI by Wix with auto-harvesting done by **WixAutoHarvest.ConsoleApp** NuGet package.
+This is a simple example of console application packaged to MSI by Wix with auto-harvesting done by **WixAutoHarvest.ClickOnce** NuGet package.

 This example has been:
 - created in VS 2015 Enterprise Update 3 with Wix Toolset 3.10
 - tested in VSTS build

-See the history of this folder to understand more.

 # Steps to reproduce